demox-labs/aleo-wallet-adapter/README.md

 ### 📲 Install

-TO get started, simply install the following dependencies, using npm:
+To get started, simply install the following dependencies, using npm:

 ```shell
 npm install --save \